Your future starts with Cornell University

 Native American Law Student Association (NALSA)

-NALSA serves as a forum for Indigenous and allied law students to raise awareness about the legal issues affecting North American Indigenous Nations, and to bring scholars to campus to share their expertise on these issues.
+NALSA serves as a forum for Indigenous and allied law students at Cornell Law School to raise awareness about the legal issues affecting North American Indigenous Nations, and to bring scholars to campus to share their expertise on these issues.

 AIIS Graduate Minor

-Our Minor is open to all graduate and professional students in all fields of study at Cornell.
-It provides a multidisciplinary perspective on the complex histories of North American and global Indigenous communities as well as contemporary issues affecting them today.
+The American Indian and Indigenous Studies Graduate Minor is open to graduate and professional students in any field of study at Cornell.
+It provides a multidisciplinary perspective on the complex histories of North American and global Indigenous communities, as well as contemporary issues affecting them today.
+Learn more.